 Polestar 5 teased

-Polestar plans to go public following a merger with Gores Guggenheim, a special purpose acquisition company of the affiliates of The Gores Group and Guggenheim Capital.
+In September 2021, Polestar announced that it plans to go public following a merger with Gores Guggenheim, a special purpose acquisition company of the affiliates of The Gores Group and Guggenheim Capital.
 The new company formed as a result of the merger, which is likely to happen in H1 2022, will be called Polestar Automotive UK Limited, and Polestar expects a list of it on Nasdaq under the ticker symbol “PSNY.”
 This deal will value Polestar at approximately USD 20 billion.

 Polestar 5 will compete with models like the Nio ET7, Audi e-tron GT, and Porsche Taycan.
 The company’s R&D centre at the MIRA Technology Park in the UK will be responsible for this all-electric grand tourer’s development.